 Location.
 Flags and flagpoles shall not be located within any right-of-way.

 Height.
-Flags and flagpoles shall have a maximum height of thirty-five feet (35 ft).
+Flags and flagpoles shall have a maximum height of thirty-five feet (35’).

 Number.
 No more than four (4) flags per lot in residential zones, no more than six (6) flags per lot in all other zones.